 On the road, sensor dust test:

-If you want to check your camera sensor for dust and do not have access to a PC you can check for dust right in your LCD view finder.
+If you want to check your camera sensor for dust and do not have access to a PC you can check for dust right in your LCD viewfinder.
 The image you photograph for the test is done the same way but you view it on the LCD at the back of the camera.

 You can use your image zoom tool to zoom in close and check for any larger dust specs in the different image areas.
 The example above shows two dust spots on this section of the sensor.
-This technique might work best with the newer camera's higher resolution lcd screens.
+This technique might work best with the newer camera's higher resolution LCD screens.
 I know someone who only uses this method.
 While I feel you get a better look at the dust on a monitor, this method can be used when necessary or on the road when no computer is available.
 Using the bulb blower may all you need to clean your sensor.

-This is a full frame sensor from a Canon 5D
+This is a full-frame sensor from a Canon 5D

-When you clean your sensor, you are actually cleaning off a protective glass cover that fits over your sensor which is also referred to as a low-pass filter or anti alaising filter.
+When you clean your sensor, you are cleaning off a protective glass cover that fits over your sensor which is also referred to as a low-pass filter or anti aliasing filter.
 You should be very careful when cleaning it as if it was the sensor itself.
 The cover and the sensor are part of the same piece and damaging the protective cover would result in an expensive repair.
-When I refer to cleaning the sensor, I am really referring to cleaning this protective glass cover.
+When I refer to cleaning the sensor, I am referring to cleaning this protective glass cover.

-The dust that you see on your images is actually caused from small shadows that are projected from light passing through the dust on the clear protective glass cover onto the actual digital sensor.
+The dust that you see on your images is caused by small shadows that are projected from light passing through the dust on the clear protective glass cover onto the actual digital sensor.
 Less dust may show up when using a wider aperture since more light is available to go around the dust spot to light up that section of the sensor.
 With a smaller aperture, the light passing the dust is more focused to produce a harder edge.
 This is why you test for dust on your sensor by shooting at f16 or f22 and not a wider aperture.

 How to open up your camera to expose your sensor:

 On Canon cameras, you select from the menu, the "Sensor clean " option.
 This turns off the charge to the sensor making it less of a dust magnet and opens the protective curtain that will expose the sensor until you manually turn off the power to your camera.
-You should check your own camera manual to determine how to expose your camera's sensor.
+You should check your camera manual to determine how to expose your camera's sensor.

 One thing to remember is to make sure you have a fully charged battery installed.
 You do not want to have the sensor curtain shut on you by accident because the battery went dead while you are cleaning the camera.
 Canon does have a warning message if your battery is too low to clean the sensor.
-If your camera allows you to plug the camera into an external power supply, that would be another options since I noticed that the sensor clean option really drains the batteries.
+If your camera allows you to plug the camera into an external power supply, that would be another option since I noticed that the sensor clean option drains the batteries.